This post may contain affiliate links. Read our disclosure policy here.

 - Household Supplies

-Now I’m going to take a little time and dive into each one of these areas….
+Now I will take a little time and dive into each of these areas…

-If you have well water…you may want to consider some kind of pump replacement or a non-electric pump for if the electricity went out or if you are unable to pay for electricity to run it.
+If you have well water…you may want to consider some kind of pump replacement or a non-electric pump if the electricity goes out in a storm or if you are unable to pay for electricity to run it.

-If you are on city or rural water…definitely consider water storage.
+If you are on city or rural water… consider water storage.
 A good number to remember is to store 1 gallon of water per person per day.
-(I would recommend 3-7 days of water storage if possible.)
+(I recommend 3-7 days of water storage if possible.)
 I have 5 of these Aqua-tainers which hold 7 gallons of water each.
 That’s enough for 1 week for our entire family.
 I store them in the root cellar so they don’t take up space in my house.
-Beyond that, consider an alternative source to collect water such as rain or snowmelt.
+Beyond that, consider an alternative source to collect water, such as rain or snowmelt.
+I should also mention that we have a 750-gallon rainwater collection tank.
+It’s a game-changer!

-If you haul water…same as above.
+If you haul water… the same as above.
 Consider water storage and look for alternative methods of collecting water.
 Consider an additional cistern.
+We have 2 large cisterns and are putting in a third in addition to our rainwater tanks.

 Don’t forget to store some water for your pets or livestock!